This post may contain affiliate links.

 The white curtains in the photo above inspired me so much that I decided to make white curtains for my RV, too!
 I made mine out of white twin-sized bed sheets from Walmart.

-RV owner Vanessa used Command hooks to hang her lightweight curtains.
-This is a good way to avoid drilling more holes in the wall and makes for easy installation.
+I came across an idea from an RV owner named Vanessa of using Command hooks to hang lightweight curtains as a way to avoid drilling more holes in the wall.

 If you can't sew but don't mind a DIY project, here are some curtain ideas that don't require sewing.

-RV owner Susie Crabtree used dishtowels in the same way in her RV kitchen.
+RV owner Susie Crabtree used dishtowels and drapery clips in the same way in her RV kitchen.